TSP Annuity Tax Considerations

 A traditional IRA:

 It is any IRA that is not a Roth IRA, a SIMPLE IRA, or an education IRA.
-Before-tax funds that are transferred from your TSP to a traditional IRA are not subject to tax until they are withdrawn from the IRA.
+If you choose to perform a TSP IRA rollover, which is transferring the before-tax funds from your TSP to a traditional IRA are not subject to tax until they are withdrawn from the IRA.

 A Roth IRA: